-- Vehicle application form

-- Fee

 - The original vehicle registration document (V5), certificate of registration for the vehicle or a bill of sale.
-Licences will not be renewed unless the full V5 document has been produced to the Council.

-- Certificate of compliance from the Council's testing station.

-- Valid policy of insurance
+Licences will not be renewed unless the full V5 document has been produced to the Council; - Certificate of compliance from the Council's testing station; - Valid policy of insurance.

-5.7 Grant and renewal of licences
+7.6 Grant and renewal of licences